 Passwords are the linchpin of modern security.
 That is why organizations enforce complex password rules such as a minimum number of characters, a mix of upper and lowercase characters, and numbers.
 While these measures increase security, they have a side effect of making passwords harder to remember for your users.
 For the help desk, these measures translate into a steady streamline of “Can you reset my password?” calls.

 There is a better way to solve the problem: use a password management solution.
 This self-serve approach to password management means users can get back to work faster.
 Your auditors can easily download reports they need.
 Your managers and help desk have less administrative work to do.
 This is one of the few scenarios where you can have your security cake and eat it too.
 Normally, there is a trade-off between imposing security requirements, and life becomes a bit more strenuous.

-With a password management solution like Password Station, you get the benefit of improved security and convenience at the same time.
+With a password management solution like Password Management, you get the benefit of improved security and convenience at the same time.
 Since users can easily request a password change without picking up the phone, they will be less likely to rely on unsecure practices like writing down passwords on Post-It notes.
 You can also put a stronger password policy into effect that will make your organization harder to hack.

 Resource: Are you interested in benchmarking your password policy against other organizations?
 Take a look at Guidelines for Password Management from Carnegie Mellon University.
 The university makes a good point that passwords ought to be changed every 90 days.
 If you do not have a password change expectation in your policy, take a closer look at that provision.

 How to Choose the Right User Provisioning Solution for Your Organization

 There are multiple user provisioning solutions on the market, so how do you find out which solution is right for you?
 We recommend taking a thoughtful approach and considering all of your stakeholders.
 For example, make sure you consult procurement about the buying process (you might have to do an RFP).
 Remember that improving user provisioning is a great way to improve efficiency.